RETAIL MARKET STUDY

 This then leaves the largest portion of the retail market in and around the middle.
 Here we find department and specialty stores lurking about.

-Here’s the mess of what happening in the retail market
+The mess of what happening in the retail market: Department Stores

 The lunacy.
 The only way these stores can gain market share is by way of discounting merchandise and building store locations nearby.
 That’s all.

 They added a brand theme-line.
 A good thing.
+But big deal.
 Belk’s main problem is differentiation.

 Maybe something like a Bon-Ton, but a little bit nicer.
 While that’s the thought, the message it advertises is quite murky.
 Dillard’s is marketing retail with a preposterous mix of high fashion infused with heavy discounting and sales.
 Basically, it is trying to be both luxury and discount.